Tuberculosis

 Priorities include evaluation of:

-• Novel vaccines for prevention of TB in HIV-infected and uninfected children.
+• Evaluate novel TB vaccines for prevention of TB disease.

 Committee Contacts